-If we want to impact the audience, we ask first what is an audience?
+If we want to impact the audience, we ask first (and you have been asking): what is an audience?

 [The air continues all the way to the ceiling of the space.
 It moves unnoticeably, directed by the ventilator, the lungs, gravity.
 When travelling through the air, light is only slightly refracted and lands on surfaces as colours.]